BRANDING

 Problems Identified

-• Difficult to order more dishes
+Difficult to order additional dishes mid-meal

 Solutions Implemented